digiaonline/react-boilerplate/docs/01-coding-conventions.md

 ## Modules

-Use [ES6 modules](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/export) instead of CommonJS or AMD modules.
+Use [ES6 modules](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/export) instead of CommonJS or AMD modules because it is the standard way of defining modules.

 **Do**